Get expert tax and accounting help!

 • The exposure is not theoretical.
 States audit, assess back taxes, and charge penalties on employers who should have registered and did not.

 Multi-state payroll used to be a large-company problem, planned and staffed.
 Remote work changed that.
-A company in Illinois hires someone in Tennessee.
-A New York firm goes remote and within a year has employees across eight states.
+A company in Illinois hires someone in Tennessee; a New York firm goes remote and within a year has employees across eight states.
 None of them set out to become multi-state employers.
 They just hired good people.

 From a payroll tax perspective, each of those hires created employer obligations in a new state, often from the first day of work.
 The question is not whether the obligations exist.
 They do.
 It is whether anyone registered the accounts and has been withholding and remitting correctly since day one.